rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/abroad_flights.md

 ### Packing

 Long flights are painfully dry.
 I always bring chapstick, eye drops, travel skin lotion, and arrange to have a bottle of water on board.
+When I can be bothered, a thermal bottle pre-loaded with tea is a wonderous comfort.
+Just be mindful of security gates you have to pass through and be sure to de-liquify it.

 If you're prone to getting hangry or blood sugar swings like me, bring snacks.
 You can always ask the airline staff for something, but I'd rather have a protein bar than whatever they have to offer.

 Bring essential toiletries, a change of undergarments, and other _absolute_ necessities in your carry-on.
-It doesn't happen often, but if your luggage gets misplaced you won't be miserable.
+It doesn't happen often- perhaps ~5% of my flights, but if your luggage gets misplaced you won't be miserable.

 ### Wardrobe